StackGuardian/sg-oidc-onboarding/gcp/README.md

-# GCP Example to onboard cloud projects onto StackGuardian using OIDC
+# Example to onboard GCP projects via OIDC onto StackGuardian

 ## Pre-Requisite
 The service account used for this operation needs to be owner in a Project of the Organisation.
 Further the service account will need following permissions on the organizational level: